-Knowing, meeting, and/or communicating with others who understand your Caregiver Journey can be life-sustaining.
-Family and friends who better understand the inevitable ups and downs can also ease this journey.
-We provide you online peer support and resources, and we strongly encourage and assist in a network of in-person informal local peer groups.
-While social media is so prevalent, it can sometimes distance us from others, and even cause more serious actions through a tired, thoughtless comment.
-We’ll give you communication and education options to offer what best works for you and your family.
-Sometimes a brief phone call or a quick cup of coffee with a local peer or family member fills a gap you may only realize later is fulfilled through personal contact.
+Family and friends who better understand the inevitable ups and downs can ease this caregiving journey.
+We provide you online peer support and resources, and encourage and assist in a network of in-person informal local peer groups.
+While social media is so prevalent, it can sometimes distance us from others.
+We keep our online communications respectful and responsive to your questions.
+Sometimes a brief phone call or a quick cup of coffee with a local peer or family member fills a gap you may only realize later is fulfilled through Caregivers On Stage personal contact.
 A combination of peer and family support with mentors who’ve walked this path before you is a vital connection.

-Many challenges to Caregiving are best shared with another Caregiver, and those from other conflicts can be very helpful with diverse perspectives.
-It’s also important to know as much as possible about the medical conditions affecting your family, and to realize that over time, you (the Caregiver) could experience secondary symptoms of some conditions such as Post Traumatic Stress or PTS.
-As a family member or friend, you also benefit from our resources to better communicate and support others.
-Understanding, compassion, patience, and a willingness to listen are priceless qualities which we’ll enhance through multi-media efforts.
+It’s also important to know as much as possible about the medical conditions affecting your family, and to realize that over time, you (the Caregiver) could experience secondary symptoms of some conditions such as Post Traumatic Stress or PTS, anxiety, or insomnia.
+Understanding, compassion, patience, and a willingness to listen are priceless qualities which we’ll enhance through multi-media efforts (videos, podcasts, and blog).

 Knowing as much as possible about a particular medical condition leads to your being a good advocate and observer, which is helpful in finding care that best fits your situation.
 This also helps you seek medical help or counseling of your own or for your children, which is a healthy response and one we highly recommend.
 You’ll find help in Resources, though we do not re-create what can be easily found with an Internet search.
 We are available to help you find a specialty resource if you cannot find what you need; there is usually a way to find help for you and we’ll do our best.